ghostdogpr/caliban/vuepress/docs/docs/schema.md

 calibanGenSchema project/schema.graphql src/main/MyAPI.scala
 ```
 This command will create a Scala file in `outputPath` containing all the types defined in the provided GraphQL schema defined at `schemaPath`.
-The generated code will be formatted with Scalafmt using the configuration defined by `scalafmtPath`.
+The generated code will be formatted with Scalafmt using the configuration defined by `scalafmtPath` (default: `.scalafmt.conf`).

 ::: warning Unsupported features
 Some features are not supported by Caliban and will cause an error during code generation: